CHOOSE THE RIGHT LAWYER

 Once you decide to retain an attorney, though, you want the best that you can afford.
 When facing serious criminal accusations or when your future and the future of the well-being of your children is at stake, you don’t necessarily want to make your choice based solely on cost.

-Whether you have to dig into savings, scrimp or borrow, it is advantageous to hire the best attorney you can find, especially when you will be up against the overwhelming power and resources of the prosecution, or those of the opposing party.
+Whether you have to dig into savings, scrimp or borrow, it is advantageous to hire the best attorney you can find, especially when you will be up against the overwhelming power and resources of the prosecution or the opposing party.

 Avoid decisions made solely on price-shopping… Experience and results matter the most, not price.
 In divorce and custody matters, strength, personal attention to your case, and availability are a must.

 When it comes to choosing a lawyer, you want the perfect one for your case, so check out at least a few before deciding.

 First off, look for signs of a welcoming, experienced, and knowledgeable law office staff, ready and willing to answer your basic questions and deal with your concerns.

 Next, as you continue your search, look for an attorney who practices in the court where you were charged or where your family or estate planning issues will be handled, even if that is not necessarily the area where you live.
 This assures you that your attorney is familiar with the court system and the courthouse where your case will be determined.
 When your lawyer knows the clerks, judges, prosecutors, and local procedures for the specific courthouse, he is more likely to know how and when to approach them to get the best results.
 It’s like home-field advantage.

 Lawyers know that you are stressed out and confused, and some may try to take advantage of your situation.